SOBotics/AdvancedFlagging/README.md

 'Leave Comment' is ticked by default if there are no comments beneath the post to avoid comment spam.

 'Looks Fine' reports a false positive to both Smokey and Natty if they reported the post.
-Needs editting reports to Natty if it was reported.
+Needs editing reports to Natty if it was reported, and false positive to Smokey.

 These options add an additional icon to the post: